-As a former marketing professional for the technology sector, I often worked on developing branding and advertising campaigns for products and services so my transition into the image industry was an easy one.
-Instead of working on campaigns for products, I now apply similar marketing techniques to developing personal branding campaigns for my clients.
+As a former marketing professional for the technology sector I often worked on developing branding and advertising campaigns for products and services so my transition into the personal branding industry was an easy one.
+Instead of working on campaigns for products, I now apply those same branding techniques to developing campaigns for my clients.

 Effective communication is a must have in today’s competitive job marketplace.
 Technology has enabled us to communicate globally in a more swift and frequent manner.
 I recently read on Mashable that 144.8 Billion email are sent each day.

 And this WSJ article states that CEOs spend a third of their work hours in meetings.
 As evidenced by these statistics, the ability to communicate effectively is a key to career success.
 So how can you begin to hone your communication skills to a point where it will differentiate you from others?
 Start by communicating using the 3R’s.

 Always be on message and ensure your conversation is relevant to the opportunity at hand either in person or any follow up communications sent.
 This is especially true in your email communications; be sure that you get to the point quick and highlight key takeaways upfront.

 Be sure to follow office protocol and always be mindful of manners.
 If you are in client meetings, keep the conversation professional and be aware of any cultural differences.
 If you are in an internal meeting, be sure to communicate your point of view in a professional manner vs. an aggressive one and be respectful of those that may differ in your opinion.
 If at a networking event, be inclusive of others not exclusive.
 If emailing a group, avoid negativity in general but also remember to never highlight a colleague’s mistake in a public forum.